William Lyon Phelps: Legacy

 Phelps encouraged Alexander Smith Cochran to dedicate the Cochran family's extensive collection of Shakespearean folios and other rare books to endow a private club for the arts and humanities.
 This became the Elizabethan Club which is still active as of 2021.

-In 1938, Life magazine ran an article profiling Phelps' life.
+In 1938, Life magazine ran an article profiling Phelps's life.
 His wife Annabel died of a stroke in 1939 and William died in 1943.
 Phelps bequeathed the house to his niece Carolyn Hubbard Parcells Lucas.
-In 1951, a museum was opened in the home to house Phelps’ library and to focus on the history of Huron City.
+In 1951, a museum was opened in the home to house Phelps’s library and to focus on the history of Huron City.
 In 1964, the Pointe aux Barques Life Saving Station house was moved here.
 In 1987, Carolyn Lucas died, and the William Lyon Phelps Foundation took over the house and museum.

 Quotes

-"Music is essentially the manly art...
+"Music is essentially the manly art ...
 In the entire history of music, in all times and countries, there had never been a woman able to write first-rate music."

-The professor asked his students to discuss the poet Gerard Manley Hopkins' "sprung rhythm" technique.
+The professor asked his students to discuss the poet Gerard Manley Hopkins's "sprung rhythm" technique.
 One young man handed in his exam reading, "Only God knows the answer to your question.
 Merry Christmas."
 Professor Phelps returned the paper after Christmas with the note, "Happy New Year.
 God gets an A—you get an F."